bgaber/rds-elasticache/README.md

 Goal
 ----
-The goal of this project is to observe a signicant improvement in the performance of a web application by implementing a Redis cluster using Amazon ElastiCache to cache database queries in a simple Python application.
+The goal of this project is to observe a significant improvement in the performance of a web application by implementing a Redis cluster using Amazon ElastiCache to cache database queries in a simple Python application.

 Project Description
 -------------------
 This project has two main steps.
 First, implement a LAMP style web application using Linux, NGINX, PostGreSQL and Python.
-Measure the performance of a Python application that is intentionalyy made slow.
+Measure the performance of a Python application that is intentionally made slow.
 Second, add an Redis ElastiCache to the web application and observe the improvement in performance.

 Main Steps
 ----------